uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/computer-graphics.md

 For this chapter we are using a system called WebGL which can render 3D graphics in your browser.
 If your browser is up to date everything should be fine.
-If you have issues, or if the performance is poor, there is [information here about how to get it going]('appendices:appendix' 'interactives').